 Gdiff= areadepth*D*β

 with D (the diffusivity constant for O2 in air) = 0.178 cm2 sec-1 (46) and β (the capacitance coefficient for oxygen in air) = 404 nmol cm-3 kPa-1 (47).
-For a diffusive system,

-Oxygen consumption rate (nmol s-1) = ∆ PO2 * Gdiff,

-with ∆PO2 = the partial pressure gradient for oxygen across the spiracle (kPa).
-Advective capacity (Gadv, m3 s-1•kPa-1) was calculated as:
+Advective capacity for a spiracle (Gadv, m3 s-1•kPa-1) was calculated as:

 Gadv=area28* dynamic viscosity * length

 assuming a dynamic viscosity of air of 1.86 * 10-8 kPa sec (46).
-To calculate total diffusive or advective capacity per beetle, the diffusive/advective capacity for all eight spiracles was summed and doubled (to obtain the total for both sides of the animal).
+To calculate total diffusive or advective capacity per beetle, the diffusive/advective capacity for all eight measured spiracles was summed and doubled (to obtain the total for both sides of the animal).

 To calculate the ∆PO2 across the spiracles needed to supply beetle metabolic demand by diffusion, the metabolic rate for a quiescent beetle at a body temperature of 25°C of a given mass was estimated from (48) with the following equation: log10(metabolic rate (μW)) = 3.2 + 0.75•log10(mass (g)) and the assumption of 20.7 kJ/L for O2.
 For O2 at 25°C, 24.5 mol/L was also assumed.
 Based on (49), flight metabolic rate of small insects is in the range of 8x resting, whereas it is on the order of 32x resting metabolic rate in large insects.
 Most scarab beetles are endothermic during flight, so flight metabolic rates of these warm beetles could double this value to 64x with a 10°C increase in thoracic temperature if the Q10 is 2.
 Even this calculation may be a conservative estimate of hovering metabolic rate, as oxygen consumption rose to 90x higher than those of quiescent, 25°C fig beetles in one study (50), and maximal flight metabolic rates may be 1.25-2x higher than during hovering (51-54).
 Therefore, we estimated maximal aerobic metabolic rate during flight as 90x those of quiescent beetles.
-The required PO2 gradient across the spiracles to support gas exchange by diffusion at rest and during flight was calculated by rearranging equation 2 and performing unit conversions as follows:
+For beetle, the required PO2 gradient across the spiracles to support gas exchange by diffusion at rest and during flight was calculated by rearranging equation 2 and performing unit conversions as follows:

-ΔPO2 kPa=103.20+0.75*log10mass gμW1 μJs1 μWnL20.7 μJ1 nmol24.5 nLareadepth cm 0.178 cm2sec404 nmolcm3kPa.
+ΔPO2 kPa=103.20+0.75*log10mass gμW1 μJs1 μWnL20.7 μJ1 nmol24.5 nLareadepth cm 0.178 cm2sec404 nmolcm3kPa

+with the portion of the equation above the numerator indicating oxygen consumption rate and the portion below the numerator indicating total spiracular diffusing capacity.

 Results